siwonKH/Lane-Detection/README.md

 ## The Video
 The pipeline is applied to a video.
 Click on the image to watch the video or click [here](https://youtu.be/RIZyNokDw9o).
 You will be redirected to YouTube.[![IMAGE ALT TEXT HERE](./output_images/YouTube.png)](https://youtu.be/RIZyNokDw9o)

+# Discussion
+## Issues and Challenges
+---
+### Bad frames:
+There will be some frames where no lanes will be detected or the lanes might not make sense.
+We determine the bad frames if any of the following conditions are met:

+1. No pixels were detected using the sliding window search or search around the previously detected line.
+2. The average gap between the lanes is less than 0.7 times pr greater than 1.3 times the globally maintained moving average of the lane gap.

+Actions:

+1. Perform a sliding window search again (this is done in the detect_lines function)
+2. If this still results in a bad frame then we fall back to the previous well detected frame.

+### Smoothing by Averaging lanes:
+The lane for each frame is a simple average of 12 previously computed lanes.
+This is done in the get_averaged_line method in the code block below.

+## Points of failure & Areas of Improvement
+The pipeline seems to fail for the harder challenge video.
+This video has sharper turns and at very short intervals.
+Future improvement:
+1. Choose a smaller section to take the transform since this video has sharper turns and the lenght of a lane is shorter than the previous videos.
+2. Make it more robust.
+Fist is a better binary mask calculation.
+Second, is a better mask calculation approach.
+But I do not think these manual crafting approaches are the best.
+I think that instead of trying to figure out the best set of hyperparameters by hand, it is better to let the computer figure it out automatically.